Photo by Rentsch/age fotostock

 Vík is the southernmost point of Iceland.
 It is a small village of only 300 inhabitants.
 The town itself is really only three main roads.
 Along these roads you'll find two picturesque churches and a handful of restaurants.
 Vík is a great jumping off point for adventure travelers trying to see Mýrdalsjökull glacier or the Black Sand Beaches.

-By Lucy Flanagan, AFAR Staff
+By Lucy Flanagan, AFAR Contributor

 Vik: A Study In Contrasts